Diamondbacks vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks vs. Cardinals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Paul Goldschmidt and the St. Louis Cardinals will play Corbin Carroll and the Arizona Diamondbacks on Tuesday at Busch Stadium, at 7:45 PM ET.
+Lourdes Gurriel Jr. and the Arizona Diamondbacks hit the field on Wednesday at Busch Stadium against Jake Woodford, who is starting for the St. Louis Cardinals.
+First pitch is at 1:15 PM ET.

-The favored Cardinals have -165 moneyline odds to win against the underdog Diamondbacks, who are listed at +140.
-The total is 8.5 runs for this game (with -105 odds to hit the over and -115 odds to go under).
+The favored Cardinals have -185 moneyline odds to win against the underdog Diamondbacks, who are listed at +150.
+The over/under is 10 runs for the matchup (with -105 odds on the over and -115 odds to go under).

 Rep your team with officially licensed Diamondbacks gear!
 Head to Fanatics to find jerseys, shirts, and much more.